 How much does it cost to register a business name in Oklahoma?

-Are there any specific rules for an LLC in Oklahoma?
+Are there any specific rules for LLCs in Oklahoma?

 How many small business owners are there in Oklahoma?